shouptech/tempgopher/README.md

 Create a `config.yml` file like this:

 ```
+baseurl: http://<pihostname>:8080 # Base URL to find the app at.
+Usually your Pi's IP address or hostname, unless using a reverse proxy
 sensors:
 - id: 28-000008083108 # Id of the DS18b120 sensor
   alias: fermenter # An alias for the sensor